Earlpride/Earlpride/README.md

 - 👋 Hi, I’m @Earlpride
 - 👀 I’m interested in ... coding and taking illicit
 - 🌱 I’m currently learning ...
 WebDev, C++ and Rust
-- 💞️ I’m looking to collaborate on ... some one on one action
+- 💞️ I’m looking to collaborate on ... some one-on-one action
 - 📫 How to reach me ... please don't

 <!---